Meet Gay Digital Nomad Couple Brent & Michael

 What’s the toughest thing about moving to different locations around the world?

-Our first year of nomading, we would probably have said it was getting used to each new place and figuring out things like the currency, where to shop, and dealing with whatever drawbacks we encountered.
+Our first year as gay nomads, we would probably have said it was getting used to each new place and figuring out things like the currency, where to shop, and dealing with whatever drawbacks we encountered.
 And whether it’s a bad bed or the climate being too hot, there’s almost always something.

 But having just started our fourth year, we can honestly say it doesn’t feel like there is anything that tough to deal with.